shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ### Data Collection

-The dataset used for this project is a public dataset and illustrates the circumstances in which car accidents take place in Seattle, Washington from 2004 to 2020.
+The dataset used for this project is a public dataset and illustrates the circumstances in which car accidents take place in Seattle, Washington, from 2004 to 2020.

 ### Data Cleaning

-After gaining an understanding of the problem, I moved on to understanding the data that I had to figure out how to transform it to its most meaningful form.
-The first thing I did was check the data types of each variable and then I explored how many variables were missing some values.
+After gaining an understanding of the problem, the data had to be transformed to a form on which a machine learning model could be implemented.
+The first thing that was done was to check the data types of each variable and then explore how many variables were missing some entries.

-The data types in the Seattle dataset mostly comprised *categorical variables* and *objects*; I instantly concluded that a Simple/Multiple/Polynomial Regression would not work here.
-I held that thought and confirmed it later.
-The variables were noted down in plain english and most of them were to be encoded with integers in an *ordinal* manner.
+The data types in the Seattle dataset mostly comprised *categorical variables* and *objects*; it was concluded that a Simple/Multiple/Polynomial Regression would not work here.
+The variables in the dataset were listed in plain english and most of them were to be encoded with integers in an *ordinal* manner.
 The data types of the original dataset can be viewed below:

 ![Data Types](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Data%20Types.JPG)

-The frequency of meaningful data points within each variable column can be seen below:
+The frequency of meaningful data points within each variable column can be viewed below:

 ![Data Exploration](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Variable%20Frequency.jpeg)

 After these analyses, it was concluded that some of the data will be dropped based on *materiality*, and the other will be encoded with integers.
-The *unknown* valuables were to be distributed back to the dataset in the same proportion the rest of the data was distributed.
+The *unknown* valuables were to be distributed back to the dataset in the same proportion the rest of the data was distributed, minus the *unknown* values.

 In the end, unavailable and unknown datapoints were re-disrubuted within the dataset in the same proprtions as the known values in order to minimize the loss of data.
-Data that could not be salvaged was dropped, and the variables were encoded in integer forms; for example 0, 1, 2 and one unique identifier was retained for the dataset.
+Data that could not be salvaged was dropped, and the variables were encoded in integer forms; for example 0, 1, 2, and one unique identifier was retained for the dataset.

 A new dataset by the name of "feature_df" was formulated after all the changes were made andd relevant predictor variables were chosen through which a machine learning model would be created.

+Before the model was created, a Python module called *SMOTE* was used to *balance* the data to remove any biases caused by having a significantly higher number of *Property Damage Only* datapoints within our *training set*.

 ### Exploratory Data Analysis & Inferential Statistics

-As a starting point, I decided that any variable that is ~10% of the highest frequency variable that might cause an accident be included within the machine learning model and all 6 relevant variables fit this criterion.
+As a starting point, it was decided that any variable that is ~10% of the highest frequency variable that might cause an accident be included within the machine learning model and all 6 relevant variables fit this criterion.
 In order to check this, a bar graph was created and the frequencies were checked.

 ![Accident Causes](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Accident%20Causes.jpeg)